ines-parreira/prototypes/.github/PULL_REQUEST_TEMPLATE.md

 #### Testing step-by-step guide:
 -
 - [ ] All new or updated SQL queries use an index
+- [ ] Data team has been warned if any column of an existing table is being added/dropped/modified

 #### Deployment guide:
 <!--